 You'll receive an email from the third-party (usually from the team or the venue's preferred ticketing platform) prompting you to accept your ticket transfer.
-The example below shows the process for most mobile transfers.
+The video below shows the process for most mobile transfers.

 - You can also search for the phrases sent you tickets, forwarded you or for an email from email@example.com